kieran-ryan/python-cucumber/README.md

 #### Other improvements
 * Configure logging
+* Configure multiple browser drivers such as geckodriver
 * Configure screen capture and reports
 * API tests to get around brittle xpath / custom xpath